baptisteArno/Sublime-Tensorflow/README.md

 Sublime Tensorflow offers you:
 * Autocompletion from a list scrapped from official Tensorflow API documentation.
-* Shortcut to check the doc by selecting the Tensorflow class/function and:
+* Shortcut to check the doc by selecting or simply pointing the Tensorflow class/function and:
   * Windows & Linux: `ctrl + alt + w`
   * OSX: `ctrl + cmd + w`